zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-namd/hpc-introduction/hpc-introduction.md

 With Oracle Cloud Infrastructure, businesses can run performance intensive HPC workloads requiring millions of IOPs, millisecond latency, and many GB/s of bandwidth, on a pay per-use or non- metered model, saving 32% on a 3-year TCO.

-These hands-on lab guides provide step-by-step process of deploying NAMD on Oracle Cloud using 2 methods, Resource Manager, avaialable on Oracle Cloud Console, and Web Console.
+These hands-on lab guides provide step-by-step process of deploying NAMD on Oracle Cloud using 2 methods, Resource Manager, available on Oracle Cloud Console, and Web Console.

-Estimated Workshop Time: 4 hours
+Estimated Workshop Time: 30 minutes

 ### About High Performance Computing (HPC)